Alena Krechyk

 Alena Krechyk (Belarusian: Алена Крэчык; born 20 July 1987) is a Belarusian athlete specialising in the hammer throw.
 She competed at the 2015 World Championships in Beijing without registering a valid mark.

+Krechyk was an All-American thrower for the Kansas Jayhawks track and field team.
+She was said to lead the team during Big 12 Conference competition and finished 3rd in the hammer throw at the 2013 NCAA Division I Outdoor Track and Field Championships.

 Her personal best in the event is 72.06 metres set in Brest in 2015.